 Is the item you want not available, or available at another Idea Exchange location?
 You can place a hold to have it sent to any location, except for Old Post Office.

-Search the online catalogue for your item, and select Hold this Title.
-Then, when prompted, enter your card number, your four-digit PIN, and select your location for pickup.
+Search the online catalogue for your item, and select Place Hold.
+When prompted, enter your card number, your four-digit PIN, and select your location for pickup.

 Alternatively, you can email, phone, or chat with us to place the hold for you.